Home > Guides > Best studio monitors

 That’s not to say that monitors under $1,000 can’t and don’t sound great.
 But the monitors here offer some next-gen features like onboard DSP for room calibration, EQ, and three-way or two-way switch for making sure your mixes sound great on any playback system.

-Let’s run down some of the best studio monitors over $1,000 and why they’re worth a listen.
+Let’s run down some of the best studio monitors and why they’re worth a listen.

 JBL 708P